PabloMansanet/HierophantMod/cards.md

    * Gain 5 piety, plus 5 piety for each unique active Vow.
    * Enhanced: 8, plus 8 per Vow.

-## Miracle (cost 2 skill rare)
+## Divine Intervention (cost 2 skill rare)
-   * Restore all HP to a monster.
+   * Restore all HP to an enemy.
 Gain 2 (3) piety for each HP healed.

+## Miracle (cost 1 skill uncommon)
+   * Exhaust all status cards in your hand.
+Gain 2 (4) piety for each card exhausted.

 ## Bribe (cost 4 skill, rare)
    * Tithe.
-   * Gain 20 (30) piety.
+   * Give all enemies weak 3 (4), vulnerable 3 (4), and reduce their strength by
+     3 (4).

 ## Self Flagellation (cost 1 skill, uncommon)
-   * Add three wounds to your hand and gain 14 (20) piety.
+   * Add 2 wounds to your hand and gain 10 (15) piety.

+## Pristine Soul (cost 2 (1) skill, rare)
+   * Gain block equal to a half of your piety, then gain piety equal to half of your block.

+## Prophecy (cost 0 skill, uncommon)
+   * Put the highest cost card from your draw pile in your hand.
+   * Enhanced: highest cost card from you draw pile and from your discard pile.

 # Powers

 ## Vow of Poverty (cost 1 power common)
    * You may not gain gold during the battle or as a reward.
 Regenerate 4.
-   * Enhanced: Regenerate 6 + innate.
+   * Enhanced: Regenerate 5 + innate.

 ## Vow of Sobriety (cost 0 power uncommon)
-   * You may not consume potions this combat.
-If you haven't consumed potions this combat, gain +3 dexterity.
+   * You may not consume or earn potions as a reward during this combat.
+Gain +2 (+3) dexterity.
    * Enhanced: Innate.

-## Vow of Contemplation (cost 1 power uncommon)
+## Vow of Contemplation (cost 1 power rare)
-   * Every turn, shuffle an unplayable meditation card in your draw pile, then draw two cards.
+   * Every turn, shuffle an unplayable meditation status card in your draw pile, then draw two cards.
    * Enhanced: Innate.

-## Vow of Sanctity (cost 2 power uncommon)
+## Vow of Sanctity (cost 2 power common)
    * You lose 4 extra piety when dealing damage.
-   * At the end of your turn, gain 5 piety.
+   * At the end of your turn, gain 6 (8) piety.
-   * Enhanced: Innate, Gain 8 piety.
+   * Enhanced: Innate.

 ## Vow of Purity (cost 1 power rare)
    * You may not inflict any negative status effects.
 Gain +2 artifact.